PlasticRanger

 Tubes & Hoses

 Hoses and tubes are essential for the smooth handling of objects.
-The tremendous durability for working properly.
-That’s where TPU comes with durability and flexibility not easily found in other thermoplastics; not just that mechanical, chemical, and kink resistance makes it irreplaceable.
+The tremendous durability for working correctly.
+That’s where TPU comes in with durability and flexibility not easily found in other thermoplastics; not just that mechanical, chemical, and kink resistance makes it irreplaceable.

 Prime applications include hydraulic wire bond hoses and pneumatic tubing.